 It appears that a small hood blister would be needed for clearance, and getting the exhaust down past the steering gear would be somewhat tricky, but retrofitting turbocharger exhaust always seems to the hard part, and this isn't all that bad.

 The biggest variables are the two "Y"s pipes needed to couple exhaust from cylinders 1 and 2, and 5 and 6, into the turbo exhaust inlet casting; and all of the intake ports to the log that feeds them.
 Not shown here, but visible in other photos elsewhere, are the fuel injectors, on the bottom of each intake port.
-A draw-through carburettor, but with a big fat log filled with compressed, hot explosive fuel/air, seems a bit risky for a street car where a backfire is not all that uncommon.
+A draw-through carburetor, but with a big fat log filled with compressed, hot explosive fuel/air, seems a bit risky for a street car where a backfire is not all that rare.

 Exhaust and boost popoff valves would make things a lot tighter, I suppose they could vent straight up through the hood...